Select any two GPUs for comparison

 Gaming Performance Comparison

-In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 620M are noticeably better than the Intel HD Graphics 4000 Mobile.
+In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 620M are very slightly better than the Intel HD Graphics 4000 Mobile.

 The GeForce GT 620M was released less than a year after the Graphics 4000, and so they are likely to have similar driver support for optimizing performance when running the latest games.